-The set of atoms of any monoid is contained in the set of molecules; however, such an inclusion might be proper; consider, for instance, the additive monoid $\nn_0$.
-In addition, for any atomic monoid $M$ the set $\mathcal{M}(M)$ is \emph{divisor-closed}, i.e., if $m \in \mathcal{M}(M)$ and $m' \mid_M m$, then $m' \in \mathcal{M}(M)$.
-If the atomicity condition is dropped, this observation is not necessarily true (see Example~\ref{ex:PM whose set of molecules is not divisor-closed}).
+It is clear that the set of atoms of any monoid is contained in the set of molecules.
+However, such an inclusion might be proper (consider, for instance, the additive monoid $\nn_0$).
+In addition, for any atomic monoid $M$ the set $\mathcal{M}(M)$ is \emph{divisor-closed} in the sense that if $m \in \mathcal{M}(M)$ and $m' \mid_M m$ for some $m' \in M \setminus M^\times$, then $m' \in \mathcal{M}(M)$.
+If the condition of atomicity is dropped, then this observation is not necessarily true (see Example~\ref{ex:PM whose set of molecules is not divisor-closed}).